-I describe myself as a better leader than a manager.
-By that, I mean that I manage more by influence (suggesting direction) than by control (enforcing rules).
-I also believe in management by exception (tell me about exceptional successes or unexpected issues) than management by status (tell me about what you accomplished).
-I’ve used this style since I was a first line manager and regardless of whether I was in development, sales, services, or marketing.
+While there is plenty of debate as to whether there is a difference between managing and leading, I describe myself as a leader rather than a manager.
+By that, I mean my default style is based on influence (suggesting direction) as opposed to control (enforcing rules).
+I also believe in management by exception (tell me about exceptional successes or unexpected issues) rather than management by status (tell me about what you accomplished).
+I’ve used this approach since I was a first line manager and regardless of whether I was in development, sales, services, or marketing.

 Although I’ve never formalized it, my general management guidelines revolve around three pillars: